sakh1979/emacs/README.md

 * `markdown-mode` -- support for [Markdown](http://daringfireball.net/projects/markdown/) files
 * `helm` -- [completion and selection](https://github.com/emacs-helm/helm) narrowing framework
 * `helm-descbinds` -- describe keybindings using helm
+* `nyan-mode` -- silly mode that renders a nyan cat to display how far you are through a file

 ## Gotchas